CITCOM-project/CausalTestingFramework/examples/covasim_/vaccinating_elderly/README.md

 Further details are provided in Section 5.3 (Prioritising the elderly for vaccination) of the paper.

-Note: this version of the example utilises the observational data collector, which was previously simulated using the experimental data collector, in order to save computation time.
+**Note**: this version of the CTF utilises the observational data collector in order to separate the software execution and testing.
+Older versions of this framework simulate the data using the custom experimental data collector and the `covasim` package (version 3.0.7) as outlined below.

 ## How to run
 To run this case study: